 Other high-intent terms might have been “using search intent to your advantage”, “how to use search intent”, or even “what is search intent?” – now all three of those long-tail keywords are part of the body text of this post, too.

-The point of optimising for informational search intent is to provide additional value to end users earlier in the sales process.
-In the realms of B2B in particular, users tend to research a product or service – and indeed the business itself – prior to making a purchase.
+The point of optimising for an informational query is to provide additional value to end users earlier in the sales process.
+In the realms of B2B in particular, you should focus your keyword research efforts on keywords with said intent, as users tend to look for information on a product or service prior to making a purchase.

 So, the better the information they find on your website, the more aligned with your brand they will be when the time comes to buy.
 Targeting informational search intent terms when creating your content is how you’ll guide these prospects towards your solution at these early stages of the buyer’s journey.